-The fractions in the window denote the number of scan lines produced per transmission.
+- 4. Use the cursor pad to select speed desired.
+The functions in the window denote the number of scan lines produced per transmission.
 For example, 1/8 means one scan line is produced every eight transmissions.
-STOP freezes the display and it is convenient for observing an echo.

-- 4. Use the cursor pad to select speed desired. - 5.
-Press the RETURN soft key followed by the [MENU] key to close the menu. - Note: Advancement of the sounder picture may be temporarily interrupted while the plotter display is shifted or its display range is changed when using the plotter/sounder combination display.
+STOP freezes the display and it is convenient for observing an echo. - 5.
+Press the RETURN soft key followed by the [MENU] key to close the menu. - Note: For the C-MAP specification unit, when using the plotter/sounder combination display, advancement of the sounder picture may be temporarily interrupted while the plotter display is being shifted or its display range is being changed.